Tonto Dikeh

-In June 2022, Tonto was announced as the deputy governorship candidate under the African Democratic Congress in the 2023 Rivers State gubernatorial election.
-She was welcome by port Harcourt people after her declaration as deputy.
+In June 2022, Dikeh was announced as the deputy governorship candidate under the African Democratic Congress in the 2023 Rivers State gubernatorial election.
+She was welcomed by Port Harcourt people after her declaration as deputy.

 Movies and television

-Tonto Dikeh was featured in a movie titled Dirty Secret, which generated controversy among Nigerians due to its inclusion of adult scenes.
+Dikeh was featured in a movie titled Dirty Secret, which generated controversy among Nigerians due to its inclusion of adult scenes.
 While some people criticized her role for being nontraditional and un-African, others stated that Dikeh was merely being professional.

 Music career

-Following a successful acting career, Tonto Dikeh decided to pursue a music career.
+Following a successful acting career, Dikeh decided to pursue a music career.
 Before that, she was featured in a music video for Amaco Investments, alongside Patience Ozokwor.
 She made her music debut by releasing the singles "Hi" and "Itz Ova", the latter of which features Snypa.
 On 13 June 2014, Nigerian singer D'banj signed her to his record label, DB Records.
-Tonto Dikeh announced her departure from DB records in March 2015.
+Dikeh announced her departure from DB records in March 2015.